XRM-OSS/Xrm-Templating-Language/README.md

 Native Types:
 - String Constants (Alpha numeric text inside quotes)
 - Integers (Digit expression)
+- Doubles (Digits are separated by '.', a 'd' is appended to separate from decimals.
+E.g: 1.4d)
+- Decimals (Digits are separated by '.', a 'm' is appended to separate from doubles.
+E.g: 1.4m)
 - Booleans (true or false)
 - Functions (Identifiers without quotes followed by parenthesis with parameters)
+- Dictionaries (JS style objects, such as { propertyName: value }.
+Value can be a constant or another expression.

 In addition, null is also a reserved keyword.